 Andrew Lauland is a senior policy researcher at the RAND Corporation and a professor at the Pardee RAND Graduate School.
-His recent research includes the impact of COVID-19 on the nation’s critical functions and infrastructure, the impacts of Hurricanes Maria and Irma on Puerto Rico’s municipal governments, and improving law enforcement response to mass shootings.
+His recent research includes the impact of COVID-19 and climate change on the nation’s critical functions and infrastructure, improving response and resilience to emergenices, the impacts of Hurricanes Maria and Irma on Puerto Rico’s municipal governments, crisis leadership, and improving response to mass shootings.
 Previously, he served as the Director of Homeland Security and Homeland Security Advisor (HSA) for the State of Maryland from 2007 to 2015.

 From 2002 to 2007 Lauland served as Homeland Security Advisor for the Mayor of Baltimore and Deputy Director of CitiStat, Baltimore’s data-driven performance management program.
-In 2005 Lauland deployed with 150 Baltimore City police officers, firefighters and public works personnel to St. Bernard’s Parish and the City of Gretna for a ten-day mission following Hurricane Katrina to provide direct assistance to first responders, including search and rescue operations and restoration of government.
+In 2005 Lauland deployed with 150 Baltimore City police officers, firefighters and public works personnel to Louisiana for a ten-day mission following Hurricane Katrina to provide direct assistance to first responders, including search and rescue operations and restoration of government.

 He is a graduate of Georgetown University and the Kennedy School of Government.